ST10063915/OPSC-TimeRise-Project/README.md

 - Please locate the demonstartion viideo.mp4 for a preview of the app functionalities

-the demonstration video shows all of the following app requiremns.
+the demonstration video shows all of the following app requirements.
 App Requirements POE Part 2 :
 - The user must be able to log in to the app using a username and password.
 - The user must be able to create categories that the timesheet entries will belong to.